diegodesouza/Tmux/tmux.md

 To keep it simple, we'll follow these conventions.

-* `PREFIX` means the default `CTRL-b` here, though I have remapped my `PREFIX` to `CTRL-s` because it's better find it better to reach (also because most of my colleagues already use these key bidings).
+* `PREFIX` means the default `CTRL-b` here, though I have remapped my `PREFIX` to `CTRL-s` because I find it better to reach (also because most of my colleagues already use these key bindings).
 I hear some people have mapped their `Caps-lock-a` as their `PREFIX`.
 Use your discretion here.
 There are no rules.

 * `CTRL-s` means "press the CTRL and s keys simultaneously"

 * `CTRL-R` means the same thing, except that you'll need to use the `SHIFT` key to produce the capital "R".
 Just notice the capital letters.

 * `CTRL-s d` means "press the CTRL and s keys simultaneously, then release, and then press d"